 Measure and mark 10cm from the edge of each side of your shelves before lining them up with the line you already drew on your wall and transfer vertical marks to the wall.

-We used it on our new dining room bench (you can read about it here) and we also used it to transform our midcentury sideboard which had a huge watermark that we managed to remove (you can read about our watermark removal adventures here).
+We used it on our gorgeous new dining room bench and we also used it to transform our midcentury sideboard which had a huge watermark that we managed to remove (you can read about our watermark removal adventures here).

 If you do have to use glue to secure them, Gorilla glue is perfect for this project as it expands and fills any gaps between the screw and timber making the connection really strong and the DIY floating spice rack really secure.

-All that’s left to do add all of your spices and cook something delicious!
+All that’s left to do is add all of your jars full of spices and cook something delicious!

 I absolutely love how these shelves turned out but I wouldn’t recommend using this method for large floating shelves as the board is ultimately just stuck onto the screw.
 If you are thinking of building more substantial floating shelves that will actually carry more weight we’ve got you covered!